johnwithlenon/johnwithlenon.github.io/pmxe.md

 PmxEditor English version is an un-official translated version of the original PmxEditor version.
 The original version is in Japanese language, and it's really hard to use worldwide.
 That's why I translated it into English.

 That mean I'm NOT the author of PmxEditor.
 The original author is KyokuhokuP (極北P).
-I only translate it from Japanese to English.
+I only translate it from Japanese to English.<br />
 (But actually I didn't translate much, because Inochi-PM did almost the job)

-Original version of PmxEditor v0273 (Japanese version) can be found here:
+Original version of PmxEditor v0273 (Japanese version) can be found here:<br />
 [https://kkhk22.seesaa.net/](https://kkhk22.seesaa.net/){: target="_blank" rel="noopener"}
 (Click "ダウンロード" on the left to go to the download page)